 Our site in Ho Chi Minh City has been continuously reducing water consumption in the last three years.
-In 2014, they were using 115 litres of water per kilo of thread produced (l/kg) but through careful monitoring and smart investment, it was down to 65 l/kg by the end of 2017.
+In 2014, they were using 115 liters of water per kilo of thread produced (l/kg) but through careful monitoring and smart investment, it was down to 65 l/kg by the end of 2017.
 This is a 40% overall reduction in water consumption at this site.

-The site is now focussing on the scope for further reductions and has invested in multiple water meters to track precisely where the water is used, and where inefficient use or wastage might be occurring.
+The site is now focusing on the scope for further reductions and has invested in multiple water meters to track precisely where the water is used, and where inefficient use or wastage might be occurring.
 A zero based study of processes on the site has identified an absolute minimum requirement of 23 l/kg, and the target is to work closer towards this.